MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Introduction
 ------------

-This document defines the BON profile, aimed to define an enhanced and simple architecture to enable an open, third-party, application development environment for controlling both its startup sequence and its memory resource in the best possible way.
+This document defines the BON profile, that define a suitable and flexible approach to fully control both memory usage and startup sequences on devices with limited memory resources, while remaining within the boundaries of Java semantics.

 Although this specification spans a potentially wide set of devices, it focus on embedded devices that have non-volatile memories and volatile ones